These days, home equity is booming thanks to rapidly appreciating property values.

 This caused lots of homeowners to leave or think about walking away, as home price deprecation was found to be the leading driver of default.

-However, others are still feeling the negative effects of the housing crisis, even after years of double-digit home price gains.
+However, others are still feeling the negative effects of the housing crisis, even after several years of double-digit home price gains.

 If you’re one of those homeowners, or even if you’re not, you may be wondering how to build some home equity.